 Now with the risk officer and the risk committee in place, what is the next step?
-Risk committee and risk officer…. correct …. risk “appetite” is next on the agenda.
-That is exactly what the ERM guidelines that IA proposes to do as the next step of the ERM in Hong Kong journey.
+In line with the philosophy of “starting from the top”, ideally companies move their attention to comprehensive risk appetite definitions and the implementation thereof.
+That is exactly what the proposed ERM guidelines suggest doing next on the Hong Kong ERM journey.

 I like to use the famous half-full glass analogy to describe my preferred definition of risk appetite.